 Are these treatments safer than medications?

 Many of the alternative treatments are completely safe.
 Improved nutrition never hurt anyone.
 EEG Neurotherapy is non-invasive, although somewhat expensive.
-New technologies, like Interactive Metronome, may lead to safer, more effective treatment options.
+New technologies, like Interactive Metronome, may unlock more effective treatment options.
 At the same time, research shows that ADHD medications are safe and effective for the treatment of symptoms in adults and children age 6 and older.

 Are any of these treatments dangerous?